SringayKeno/forecasting-home-prices-sacramento-county/README.md

 #### Those 5 zip codes were:
 * 95630 (Folsom CA)
-* 95818 (Land Park Neighborhood Sacramento)
+* 95818 (Land Park Neighborhood Sacramento City)
 * 95608 (Carmichael CA)
 * 95632 (Galt CA)
-* and number 5 was zip code 95824 (Lemon Hill/FruitRidge Manor Neighborhoods of Sacramento)
+* and number 5 was zip code 95824 (Lemon Hill/FruitRidge Manor Neighborhoods of Sacramento City)

 #### Your average!

 The zip code that was closest to average of the County was zip code 95830 which is between Vinyard and Sloughhouse areas of the County.
+However, looking at zip code 95830, I realized that zip code should have been removed from the analysis.
+There were 2 issues.
+The first was not very much data.
+95830 is a very small zip code (I was surprised it was it's own zip code) both in housing numbers and in square miles.
+95830 consists of two ruralish subdivisions with about maybe 50 homes total.
+All or most of those homes would be above the 68th percentile which we were looking at here.

+When revisisting this and making correction, the 2nd closest to average zip code was 95834.
+95834 is the North Natomas area of Sacramento (City)

 #### The Forecast